-- Carbuncle from Puyo Puyo, is, as you can imagine from the name, a carbuncle and a Series Mascot alongside the titular Puyo.
+- Puyo Puyo: Carbuncle is, as you can imagine from the name, a carbuncle and a Series Mascot alongside the titular Puyo.
 This depiction is yellow and resembles a rabbit, and his debut in Madou Monogatari 2 is one of the earlier examples, and thus a very likely Trope Codifier, of the cutesy, Japanese-style carbuncle.

 - Never Satisfied: Philomena's armadillo familiar Tully has an emerald on his forehead so his owner can use it to do magic.